SepehrShojaee/TextToSpeech/README.md

 # TextToSpeech-C-
-Text To Speech Recognation C#
+Easy and simple Text To Speech Recognation with C# Console Application